OneBusAway/onebusaway-docs/src/guides/wiki/oba-2x-config-deploy-guide.md

 You will need access to the root user to follow this guide.
 All commands are executed as the root user.

 ## Installing Required Software
 Before performing these steps, verify that Ubuntu's Software Repository is up to date.
-To do this, run the following command.
+To do this, run the following command:

 `apt-get update`

-Using Ubuntu, the following software must be installed:
+Using Ubuntu 22.04, the following software must be installed:

 ### OpenJDK Runtime Environment 11
 This is the open source version of the Java 11 JDK Runtime Environment.
 To install it, run the following command: